deepsquare-io/ClusterFactory/web/docs/guides/04-cvmfs/04-deploy-cvmfs.md

 The Dockerfile is described in the git repository [SquareFactory/cvmfs-server-docker](https://github.com/SquareFactory/cvmfs-server-docker).

-An Docker image can be pulled with:
+A Docker image can be pulled with:

 ```sh
 docker pull ghcr.io/squarefactory/cvmfs-server:latest